-1. The church appoints by vote an organizing committee by one of the two methods listed above.

-2. The organizing committee recommends names to the church for the nominating committee, with a recommendation for secretary.
-Every effort should be made to ensure fair representation in the composition of the nominating committee.

-3. By vote, the church appoints the nominating committee and the secretary.

-4. The pastor or district leader is an ex officio member and serves as chairperson of the nominating committee.
+- 1. The church appoints by vote an organizing committee by one of the two methods listed above. - 2.
+The organizing committee recommends names to the church for the nominating committee, with a recommendation for secretary.
+Every effort should be made to ensure fair representation in the composition of the nominating committee representing a range of age groups and both genders and limiting representation to no more than two members from the same immediate family. - 3.
+By vote, the church appoints the nominating committee and the secretary. - 4.
+The pastor or district leader is an ex officio member and serves as chairperson of the nominating committee.
 Should the pastor or district leader choose not to serve as chairperson, or if a pastor or district leader has not been appointed to the church, the organizing committee shall recommend the name from the proposed nominating committee to serve as chairperson.

-5. The nominating committee meets to prepare the list of officers that it will present to the church for approval.

-6. By vote, the church appoints its officers for the ensuing year.
+- 5. The nominating committee meets to prepare the list of officers that it will present to the church for approval. - 6.
+By vote, the church appoints its officers for the ensuing year(s) who continue to serve until their resignation, replacement, or the beginning of the new election term.